eyalz800/vimrc/README.md

 <leader>ll - Turn on / off the directory tree and source code function panes using nerd tree and tagbar.
 <leader>lc - Like previous but shows current file on directory tree.
 <leader>nf - Show current file in the directory tree using nerd tree.
+<leader>nd - Show current directory in nerd tree.
 <leader>nt - Toggle nerd tree on/off.
 <leader>tt - Toggle tagbar on/off.

+cf - Print current file path, if nerd tree is open, show it there as well. cq - Print current directory path, if nerd tree is open, show it there as well.
 ```

 * Terminal commands: